ucd-seniorDesign2324/Neuro-Nudge-Flutter-Project/README.md

 Solution:

 > A proactive system that handles time-blocking, task tracking/prioritization, schedule building, and reminder system for the user.

+> The application integrates with Google Calendar to sync existing commitments like classes and appointments, then retrieves students' tasks and deadlines.
+It automatically sorts tasks by priority, considering factors like due dates, task length, and importance, and identifies empty time slots in the calendar.
+Using time blocking, it schedules tasks in available slots based on their urgency, helping students, especially those with ADHD, focus and stay organized.
+The app sends reminders for tasks and adjusts dynamically when new tasks are added.
+Additionally, it categorizes tasks and uses machine learning to personalize and optimize the schedule based on user habits and productivity.

 Mission Statement: